titusdecali/dripdotdesign/_drafts/why-we-love-the-bellroy-hide-and-seek.md

 This RFID protect wallet is made with environmentally friendly vegetable-tanned leather, available in different color declinations.
 Like with the Hide and Seek, the Note Sleeve is made with two different leather colors (external/internal) to create a nice contrast of colors.
 Unlike the Hide and Seek, there is no steel owl on the Note Sleeve.
 Instead, the brand Bellroy is stamped on the leather.

+**PICTURE**

 #### When style meets practicality

 Open your Note Sleeve to grab one of your 3 most important cards...
 For us, it is a credit card, a metro card, and our gym membership.
 Tuck away the other cards in a compartment featuring a pull tab.
 You can carry up to 11 cards in the Bellroy Note Sleeve.
 That’s more than enough to store your credit cards, gym membership, subway pass, ID card or frequent flyer card.

 Inside the pouch dedicated to banknotes, you will find a compartment for your business cards as well as a pocket to store coins.
 This wallet has everything you need.

+**PICTURE**

 The Bellroy Note Sleeve comes with 3 years of international warranty.